markfarrell/relation-extraction/README.md

 ### Description

 Use berkeley-lazy-cache as you would the Berkeley Parser (https://code.google.com/p/berkeleyparser/).
-It uses a Redis store to cache of parsed sentences.
+It uses a Redis store to cache the output when sentences are parsed.

 It reads from STDIN and writes to STDOUT.

 ### Options